-For our current planned mining area, we have completed underground geological drilling of 13,561m, with drill size of 60-90 mm for the year ended 31 December 2015.
-For the year ended 31 December 2015, we have also finished tunnel drilling of 905.4m, resulted in total tunnel drilling of 8,721.1m.
+During 2016, the exploration activities occurred in the Xinzhuang Mine was within 4-23 exploration line.
+We have completed underground geological drilling of 7,032.38 m, with drill size of 60-90 mm for the year ended 31 December 2016.
+For the year ended 31 December 2016, we have also finished tunnel drilling of 896.3 m, and completed adit mapping of 10,247.7 m.

-For the exploration projects in Australia, the Group completed a total of 2km2 1:2000 geological survey, 9.8km 1:10,000 high precision magnetic section measurement, 53.74km 1:10,000 induced polarization (IP) section measurement, 92 points of high precision IP sounding and drilling holes of total 4,098m at Einasleigh area.
+For the exploration projects in Australia, the Group completed a total of 2 km 1:2000 geological survey, 9.8 km 1:10,000 high precision magnetic section measurement, 53.74 km 1:10,000 induced polarization (IP) section measurement, 92 points of high precision IP sounding and drilling holes of total 4,098 m at Einasleigh area.
 Based on the preliminary result, it is expected to find new copper multi deposit in Einasleigh area, the area has a good prospect of resources.

-For the year ended 31 December 2015, the total expenditure of mineral exploration was approximately RMB7.0 million.
+For the year ended 31 December 2016, the total expenditure of mineral exploration was approximately RMB2.2 million.